WaterBender231/wef-nexus-online-course/DataTools/51Overview.md

 <p><small>Source: Flammini, A., Puri, M., Pluschke, L. & Dubois, O (2014), ‘Walking the Nexus Talk: Assessing the Water-Energy-Food Nexus, FAO 2014.</small></p>
 <p><small>  </small></p>

-Flammini et al. (2014) in their FAO report “Walking the Nexus” provide a nice overview on how to assess Nexus complexity.
+Flammini et al. (2014) provide a nice overview on how to assess Nexus complexity in their FAO report “Walking the Nexus”.
 After a qualitative system analysis, we should quantitatively evaluate the system components.
 It consists of the following steps:

 1. The current state and pressures on natural and human resources systems
 2. Expected demands, trends and drivers on resources systems